Employee Jennifer Adams on Serving what’s best for breweries

 A personal touch

 “Customers always go back to their last experience with you.
-So, if you make it a positive one, they’ll come back,” explains Jennifer.
+So, if you make it a positive one, they’ll come back,” explains employee Jennifer Adams.
 “That’s why I strive to stay on top of all orders, respond to messages quickly and just give a personal touch to my customer service.
 Our customers have so much going on that the label should be the last thing they have to worry about.”